sacko87/sacko87.github.io/index.md

   * Liaising with projects managers directly from requirements gathering to the deployment of software.
   * Documenting work required: specification, alpha-tests and linking them to requirements.
   * Risk assessment of work using Good Automated Manufacturing Practice standards (GAMP5).

-Additionally, a core member of an R&D team aiming to provide a web-based Clinical Trial Management System (CTMS).
+The entire codebase was bespoke and written in the C programming language.
+I learnt a lot from my co-workers about writing large scale applications and the separations that should be present.
+This aided my move to being a core member of an R&D team aiming to provide a web-based Clinical Trial Management System (CTMS).
 Researching topics like:

-  * Service Orientated Architecture - How we could integrate legacy and third-party systems.
+  * Service Orientated Architecture - How we could integrate legacy and third-party systems (using electronic service buses).
   * Cloud Computing - How a private cloud would benefit the company.
-  * Language Frameworks - PHP (Zend), JavaScript (jQuery), Java (Spring).
+  * Language Frameworks - PHP 4/5 (Zend), JavaScript (jQuery), Java (Spring).
   * Security - How to provide these services while protecting sponsors’ data.

 ### Language Course Abroad Ltd